leafsphp/new-docs/leaf/v/2.5.0/README.md

 # 📚 Getting Started

-## Leaf PHP: v2.5.0 BETA (💠 Gladiolus BETA)
+## Leaf PHP: v2.5.0 (💠 Gladiolus)

-v2.5.0 BETA continues to build up on existing features, and improves their usage by providing compatability upgrades as well as new methods which compliment use cases of those features.
+v2.5.0 continues to build up on existing features, and improves their usage by providing compatability upgrades as well as new methods which compliment use cases of those features.

 However, unlike the v2.4 series, version 2.5 ships with new features, bug fixes and a whole lot of stripped code (no breaking changes besides removing default blade integration).
 Note that changes from this release will also be shipped in later versions of [LeafMVC](/leaf-mvc/), [LeafAPI](/leaf-api/) and [Skeleton](/skeleton/).